Staff retention – forget the shiny perks.

-Exactly a year ago, we were in the early days of pandemic-related layoffs.
-The redundancy rate, which usually hovers around 3.8 per 1000 employees, jumped to 4.7 employees per 1000 before peaking at 14.2 per 1000 in Sep-Nov 2020.
+Staff retention has never been more critical.
+With rising employee turnover, rising recruitment rates and economic instability on the horizon – you can’t afford to not retain your talent.
+At the height of the pandemic, the redundancy rate, which usually hovers around 3.8 per 1000 employees, jumped to 4.7 employees per 1000 before peaking at 14.2 per 1000 in Sep-Nov 2020.
 Companies were furloughing and firing through 2020, eager to lighten their human resources, to survive the pandemic.

 How Have We Reassessed Our Work?

-A further study conducted by Aviva highlights the number of UK workers who plan to change their careers as a direct result of Covid has climbed from 53% in June 2020, to 60% in April 2021.
+A further study conducted by Aviva highlights the number of UK workers who plan to change their careers as a direct result of the pandemic reached 60%.
 Their ‘How We Live’ study suggests people aged 25-34 are amongst those most likely to want to retrain or change career.

 So now businesses must turn their mindset from minimising headcount and reducing overheads to thinking about how to retain the talent they have.
 There are plenty of established techniques to retain staff, starting with the recruitment process, onboarding, employee experience and benefits packages.
 But has there been a change in what resonates with employees?

 If we think back to a decade ago, the digital powerhouses of Google , Facebook and Twitter were leading the culture conversations through their plethora of fun benefits like free lunches, pool tables and massages as part of their talent attraction and retention offering.
 As recently as 2018, Perkbox was suggesting that every business needed a pool table in order to compete as an employee of choice.

 But after all we’ve been through in the last year, does the idea of pool tables and free lunches cut it anymore?